usb-c/STUSB4500/README.md

 Another example, if the power brick can provide 4 power profiles (5V, 9V, 15V and 20V) but the Application needs 9V to boot, then the STUSB4500 can be programmed to always request 9V. <br/>
 This part can be easily implemented in a battery charger with USB-C input in the application.

 The device doesn't need any software to run (it is autonomous), but it is possible to connect to this device by I2C to take control over the default device behavior, or to get the power information (Voltage/Current) of the attached power source at the other side of the cable.
-This is what is shown in the demo source code of the project's repository (`firmware_src`).
+This is what is shown in the demo source code of the project's repository  ([`stusb4500_firmware_src`](Firmware/Project/Src)).

 Info:
 ----------------
-* __Device:__       STUSB4500  USB PD controller  <br />
+* __Device:__       STUSB4500  USB Type-C & USB PD controller  <br />
 * __Manufacturer:__ STMicroelectronics
 * __Typical Application:__ To get automatically higher power on Vbus at the insertion of USB-C cable.
 * __USB power role:__ Power SINK